kaelzhang/docker-image-ubuntu-python/README.md

 Docker Images for creating Ubuntu based images with specific python versions.

-For now, it only supports Ubuntu 16.04 with Python 3.8
+For now, it only supports Ubuntu 16.04 with Python 3.8 (3.8.20)

+Since Python 3.8 was deprecated on a lot of platforms, this docker image compiled Python 3.8.20 from source code.

 ## Usage